Goodbye, PMI!

 Verify the numbers

-Analyze your monthly statements often.
-Make yourself aware of the prices of other homes in your neighborhood.
-Unfortunately, if yours is a recent mortgage loan - five years or under, you likely haven't had a chance to pay very much of the principal: you are paying mostly interest.
+Familiarize yourself with your mortgage statements to keep a running total of principal payments.
+You'll want to be aware of the the purchase prices of the homes that are selling in your neighborhood.
+Unfortunately, if yours is a recent loan - five years or under, you likely haven't been able to pay very much of the principal: you are paying mostly interest.

 Proof of Equity